-We have two {\em oriCs} till $(0-0.2)$ interval in the cell life cycle, thereafter, there are four {\em oriCs} in our simulations.
-We can track the four oriCs independently and plot their spatial probability distributions in the last four interval of cell cycle.
-However, in experiments in the $(0.2-0.4)$, the two just replicated {\em oriCs} cannot be distinguished in FISH data, since the newly relplicated {\em oriCs} segregate after a certain interval of time, known as the cohesion time.
-Hence data for the spatial distribution of four $oriC$s do not appear till the $0.4-0.6$ interval of life cycle.
-Consistent with the observation of cohesion time, the distributions of the {\em oriC}s overlap significantly in our simulations, in the $0.2-0.6$ interval of the life-cycle.
-This overlap decreases as the {\em oriCs} localize.
-Furthermore in our modeling, we do not have a scenario with three {\em oriCs}.
-But {\em in-vivo}, one can observe $3$ {\em oriC}s in the cell, because start of replication need not be perfectly synchronous (as in simulations).
-Moreover, segregation of the newly replicated {\em OriCs} may proceed at slightly different rates due to inherent stochasticity in the active process which govern cross-linking by binding proteins.
-This can give rise to different cohesion times for different pairs of replicated {\em oriC}s, which in turn can result in the observation of three {\em oriCs}.
-These reasons hold true also for the data of spatial distribution of other loci as presented later.
-Another important difference is that we can identify and track the loci of GD-chromosomes and the D-chromosome (shown in different colors), but experimentally one cannot distinguish between the two to identify whether a loci belongs to D or GD-chromosomes.
-In the experiments one can count the number of cells with two or three or four fluorescent foci, and plot their spatial distributions.
+Thus from the $(0.2-0.4)$ interval onwards, our simulations have four {\em oriCs}.
+We can track the four oriCs independently and plot their spatial probability distributions in the last four intervals of the cell cycle.
+However, in experiments, the two just replicated {\em oriCs} cannot be distinguished in FISH data in the $(0.2-0.4)$ interval, since the newly replicated {\em oriCs} segregate after a certain interval of time, known as the cohesion time.
+Hence, for experimental data shown in Fig.\ref{youngren}, the spatial distribution of four {\em oriC}s do not appear till the $(0.4-0.6)$ interval of the life cycle.
+Consistent with the observation of cohesion time, the distributions of the {\em oriC}s overlap significantly in our simulations in the $(0.2-0.6)$ interval of the life-cycle.
+This overlap decreases as the {\em oriC}s localize to new positions in later intervals.